ErpNetDocs/tech/modules/logistics/wms/how-it-works/document-flow.md

 ### Completion
 This phase practically starts in step (3.2) and more precisely, when the step is fullly completed.

 The completion process is triggered by the warehouse workers but it is usually finished by the person controlling the flow of processes in the warehouse - the warehouse dispatcher or manager.
-The WO's are usually completed by the workers, while the WR and SO are completed by the person that performs the control.

-The steps:
 **(3.2) When all WO lines are fully executed** and have Completed Document Fulfillments, then the **WO document state is changed to Completed** by the worked.
 Its state is usually changed by the warehouse workers, using the "Complete order" button that shows automatically on their devices after the execution of the last order line.

 **(4) Once the WO's state is changed to Completed** it brings the fulfillment information (quantity, product, lot, variant) back to the **parent WR**.
 The information is brough by generating Completed Document Fulfillment for the **WR** using the [R33563](https://docs.erp.net/model/business-rules/R33563.html) business rule.
 Note that, the rule will be triggered only if "Complete Parent Fulfillments" field in the WO's DocumentType is checkmarked.